LukeShortCloud/rootpages/markdown/dns_servers.md

 * Unbound

 ## Introduction to DNS

 Domain Name Servers (DNS) provide friendly domain names that are generally associated with an IP address or a string of text.
 There are two types of DNS servers:

 * Authoritative = Serves it's own DNS records.
-Generally most authorative servers will rely on a recursive component to provide missing DNS records.
+Generally most authoritative servers will rely on a recursive component to provide missing DNS records.
 * Recursive = Queries an external DNS server for records.
 These are usually then cached for a certain period of time.

 It is important to note that every DNS record has to be associated with a state of authority (SOA) record.
 This provides the primary nameserver/resolver along with time to live (TTL) related information.

 ## PowerDNS

 The pdns service can be both an authoritative and recursive DNS server.
 It supports a large number of backends that can be used for it's authorative server.
 [1] A few of the most popular backends are "bind" (BIND) due to it's large usage in the Linux community and "gmysql" (MySQL) due to it's scalability.

 This is the SOA format that pdns uses.
 At the bare minimum, the nameserver and email should be defined.
 [3]
 ```
 nameserver email serial refresh retry expire ttl
 ```

+SOA options:

 * nameserver = The DNS server that should host the zone information.
-This value should normally mirror one of the NS records used for the zone (if appliacble).
+This value should normally mirror one of the NS records used for the zone (if applicable).
 * email = The administrator's e-mail.
 * serial = 0 for automatic serial creation (default).
 Not all backends support automatic serials, such as bind. gmysql supports it.
 If using automatic serial numbers, place the number here.
 If any records are updated, the serial should also be updated.
 * refresh = When DNS servers should check for DNS updates (in seconds).